ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 If you select **Private network**, specify the following settings:
 * **Proxy IP Address** - The IPv4 address of the proxy server.
 * **Proxy Port Number** - The port number of the proxy server, usually 8080 or 3128.
-* **Proxy User Name** - If you require proxy authentication, enter the user name of the proxy server.
+* **Proxy User Name** - If you require proxy authentication, enter the username of the proxy server.
 * **Proxy Password** - If you require proxy authentication, enter the password of the proxy server.

 ### Name